Audrey Gelman

 Audrey Gelman (born June 2, 1987) is an American businessperson and political staffer.
 She is the founder of The Wing, a women's co-working space and social club founded in New York City in 2016.
+She founded The Six Bells Inn in 2025.
 She was the inspiration for Allison Williams's character Marnie on Girls.

 Early life and education

 Gelman is the daughter of microbiologist Irwin Gelman and psychologist Lisa Speigel.
-She was raised in the Upper West Side.
+She was raised on the Upper West Side.
 Gelman attended the Lab School and Bard High School in New York City.
-She began Oberlin College in 2005 and attended for two years before leaving to work for Hillary Clinton's 2008 campaign for U.S. President.
+She began studies at Oberlin College in 2005 and attended for two years before leaving to work for Hillary Clinton's 2008 campaign for U.S. President.
 She returned to New York after Clinton's primary defeat.
 She finished her bachelor's degree in political science at New York University.
 During this time, she also appeared in the satirical web series Delusional Downtown Divas by Lena Dunham.